-- What language(s) is (are) spoken in the home? - What was the first language spoken by the child? - What language is most often used in the home?
+- O What language(s) is (are) spoken in the home? - O What was the first language spoken by the child? - O What language is most often used in the home?

 A Spanish version of the Student Registration form is available at all schools.
 Assistance will be provided at the district/school as needed for parents who require help completing the HLS due to a language barrier.
 When necessary, a child study and cumulative file review to determine other prior documentation of English proficiency may occur.
 District/School personnel review the HLS to ensure the data is correct prior to administration of the screener.
 Additional parent, teacher communication may be used to clearly identify the students' home language in order to not mis-identify students prior to screening.
 A copy of the student registration form, with the HLS highlighted, will be given to the school's staff member in charge of the English Learner (EL) screener.
-SWSD #1 uses the WIDA K W-APT for new Kindergarteners and the online WIDA screener for new $1^{st} - 12^{th}$ grade students.
+SWSD #1 uses the WIDA Kindergarten Screener for new Kindergarteners and the online WIDA screener for new $1^{\rm st} - 12^{\rm th}$ grade students.
 A hard copy is kept by the EL Director and placed in the ESL folder in the student's cumulative file which is available at the district office.
+Also, the screening information is placed in the students on-line file.